 BA Windsor, M.Sc.
 Guelph, PhD Western, RPP, MCIP - Associate Professor

-BA Dalhousie, MA Calgary, MA Carleton, PhD Guelph - College Associate Professor Emeritus, School of Environmental Design and Rural Development, University of Guelph
+BA Dalhousie, MA Calgary, MA Carleton, PhD Guelph - Professor Emeritus

 Associated Graduate Faculty